Skip to main content

 You can add the ‘Update Knowledge’ Tool step to your Tool by:

-3. Select the knowledge set you would like to use.
+4. Selecting the knowledge table you would like to access

-• Use and when all specified conditions must match for a row to be deleted.
+• Use and when all specified conditions must match for a row to be updated.

 • Use or when any of the conditions can match.